Fire Inspections / Code Enforcement

 - Make light use of extension cords.
 According to fire codes, they are only for temporary use.
 Power strips with fuses are an acceptable alternative.
 Stringing multiple power strips together is not acceptable.
 Never overload an outlet!

-• Do not block sprinkler heads.
+- Do not block sprinkler heads.
 A clearance of 18 inches should be maintained at all times for sprinkler heads to function properly.
-Never hang anything from the sprinkler heads or the sprinkler pipe.
+Never hang anything from the sprinkler heads or the sprinkler pipe

-The Belleville Fire Department completes a plan review of all commercial projects within the city limits of Belleville.
+The 2015 International Fire code requires a plan review of all commercial construction and remodeling projects.
 The plan review process usually takes 10-14 working days to complete.
 This includes the following types of plans:

 - Fire Protection Systems (Sprinkler and Standpipe Systems, Commercial, and Residential)

 - New Commercial Construction and Remodeling (sealed plans required over $50K project cost)

 - Tank Storage (Above and Underground Fuel Tanks/LPG Tanks/Pressurized Tanks/etc.)